franciscoxavier04/pm-BIM/docs/release-notes/16-0-0/README.md

 Release date: 2025-05-01

-We released OpenProject [OpenProject 16.0.0](https://community.openproject.org/versions/1412).
+We released [OpenProject 16.0.0](https://community.openproject.org/versions/1412).
 This major release contains many features and bug fixes and we recommend updating to the newest version.
 In these Release Notes, we will give an overview of important updates, important feature changes and important technical updates.
 At the end, you will find a complete list of all changes and bug fixes for 16.0.0.

 ## Important updates

 The Enterprise plans (Basic, Professional, Premium, and Corporate) have been updated.
 Each plan now includes a specific set of Enterprise add-ons.
-Support levels and pricing remain unchanged.
+Support levels and pricing remain unchanged with version 16.0.

 Current Enterprise customers retain their existing plans with access to all Enterprise add-ons available at that time.
 No features are removed.